 Does my child need an eye exam and how often?

-The first eye exam can occur as young as six months of age.
+Pediatricians and Family Medicine doctors can conduct basic eye screenings in younger children, with their first eye exam occurring as young as six months of age.
 Provided their eyes are healthy, again at age 3, and before starting kindergarten.
+Most children should undergo a comprehensive eye exam before starting school, typically around age 5.
 Once children meet school age, an eye exam is needed usually every 1-2 years.
+It’s crucial to remember that certain conditions may necessitate earlier evaluation by an eye care specialist.

 Most children are far-sighted and do not require glasses, but other factors can cause a visit to the eye doctor.
 If parents notice an eye that turns inward or outward, your child is covering one eye to see or even turning their head to watch TV, contact your eye doctor for an appointment.